 For the Early Modern period, the number of Jewish paupers can only be estimated.
 It is important to keep in mind that well into the 18th century, a large part of them were counted among the “itinerant paupers” who could not settle in any community while congregations had the right to decide on the admission of new members.
-This was also the case in Hamburg, where the Judenreglement [Jewish Regulation] of 1710 codified both the community’s rights (taxation, finances, and jurisdiction) and obligations (charity, religious matters, and schooling).
-Nevertheless, social data compiled based on the community’s tax lists show that at the beginning of the 19th century, at least two thirds of the community’s members were considered poor.
-While their share shrank steadily in the following decades, it was still forty percent at mid-century and between twenty and thirty percent at the time of the founding of the Kaiserreich.
+This was also the case in Hamburg, where the Regulation on Jews Judenreglement of 1710 codified both the congregation’s rights (taxation, finances, and jurisdiction) and obligations (charity, religious matters, and schooling).
+Nevertheless, social data compiled based on the congregation’s tax lists show that at the beginning of the 19th century, at least two thirds of the congregation’s members were considered poor.
+While their share shrank steadily in the following decades, it was still 40 percent at mid-century and between 20 and 30 percent at the time of the founding of the Kaiserreich.
 Up until World War I, the number of those relying on charity had continued to decrease, but it rose again in the 1920s as a result of war and inflation before growing into a mass phenomenon during the era of National Socialism.
 After 1945, survivors lived in precarious circumstances, and joining the middle class was a slow process by no means all of them managed to accomplish.
 A similar situation was experienced by the families from countries of the former Soviet Union who have settled in Hamburg since the 1990s and for whom emigration almost invariably meant a lowering of their social status.

-The municipal welfare system secularized by the founding of Hamburg’s Allgemeine Armenanstalt [General Almshouse] in 1788 explicitly excluded Jews.
-Nevertheless, the Jewish community took the structure of municipal welfare as a model and, alongside the traditional associations, began to create a modern welfare system when it founded the Israelitische Armenanstalt in 1817/18: volunteers looked after the needy in the newly zoned districts and collected their applications which were decided on after thorough review by a commission.
+The municipal welfare system secularized by the founding of Hamburg’s General Institute for the Poor Allgemeine Armenanstalt in 1788 explicitly excluded Jews.
+Nevertheless, the Jewish community took the structure of municipal welfare as a model and, alongside the traditional associations, began to create a modern welfare system when it founded the Israelite Almshouse Israelitische Armenanstalt in 1817 / 18: volunteers looked after the needy in the newly zoned districts and collected their applications which were decided on after thorough review by a commission.
 At the same time, several institutions and associations devoted to specific problems were founded.
 They worked to stop begging in the streets, for example, or granted loans or distributed school clothing to poor children; they also founded a hospital, orphanages, nursing homes, and homeless shelters.

 Notwithstanding the parallels to its non-Jewish counterparts, welfare, whether traditional or modern, always had an additional and quite controversial meaning for the Jewish community.
 For welfare was not merely a preemptive measure to prevent social hardship, but also to defend against prejudice and hostility.
 It was no coincidence that those who received support also belonged to the groups who might provide a target for antisemitism: in the first half of the 19th century it was Jewish peddlers or the abovementioned “street beggars,” while trafficking of girls and prostitution became the main focus of later decades.
 When the communities in 1880 began to take care of eastern European Jews emigrating from the port of Hamburg, their goal again was to transport them overseas as quietly and peacefully as possible.